FirmanKurniawan/Java-Projects/README.md

 # Java-Project

-Java Projects is a Python Projects library made by Open-Source Enthusiast.
+Java Projects is a Python Projects Library made by Open-Source Enthusiast.

 ## Contributing